mahadsaqib24-png/PF-Lab03--25K-0509-./README.md

 - To a Game Designer & Developer
 - Create a Game praised by the world
 - Make a lot of money
+## Hobbies
+- Playing Single-player games

 ---

-✨ *I believe consistent practice and curiosity are the keys to becoming a great programmer!* ✨
+✨ *It is my belief that consistent practice and curiosity are the keys to becoming a great programmer!* ✨